 2. Groceries

 Using your student credit card at the grocery store can make the checkout process as easy as the swipe (or tap) of a card.
-If you create a monthly budget for your grocery expenses, you can help reduce overspending and ensure you don’t surpass your credit limit.
-Purchasing foods that are shelf-stable and buying versatile ingredients that can be used in multiple dishes can really stretch your grocery budget.
+If you create a monthly budget for your grocery expenses, you can help reduce overspending and keep your credit utilization low.
+Finally, choosing shelf-stable foods and versatile ingredients can help students spend less money on food in college.

 "I am thankful to have this credit card.
 I needed my card for college to cover minimal gas and some light groceries.
 Thank you to 1st Financial Bank for trusting me and helping me get a head start on my future!
 I recommend using 1st Financial Bank to all college students!" - Tony, 1FBUSA cardholder from IL